How to Divide Dahlia Tubers to Get More Plants

 My favorite way of identifying the dahlia tubers is to just write the variety name on every tuber with a permanent marker.

-Now The Tubers Are Ready For Storage
+Dahlia Tubers Are Ready For Storage

 Congratulations!
 You should now have a small pile of clean, labeled tubers that are ready to go into storage.

-In my next post, I’ll explain how I store my dahlia tubers for winter.
+Continue on to this post to see how I store my dahlia tubers for winter.

-Leave a Comment
+Leave a Reply

 Scroll to Top